Compensation Tables For Personal Injury Claims

 For instance, if the claimant is under 18 or lacks the mental capacity to claim, then the time limit is suspended.

-For child cases, the time limit begins on their 18th birthday – and they can make their own claim from this date.
+The time limit for minors who were under 18 when the incident occurred begins on their 18th birthday.
+They can make their own claim from this date.
 For those who lack the mental capacity to claim, the time limit would be begin from the date of their recovery but is suspended indefinitely until this point.

 In the time before a party can make their own claim, a litigation friend could be appointed by the courts to claim on their behalf.